dscov-tutorials/how-to-pr/README.md

 ## Related Topics
 - [**"Team" plan for academia**](how-to-academic-team.md): Setting up your GitHub organization for collaboration using more advanced tools.
+- [**Branch protection rules**](branch-protection-rules.md): Set up checks to ensure that only approved and working PRs can be merged into main.

 ## Resources
 - **Examples of Markdown code:** each page in this repository is a markdown document.